EricZinda/Perplexity/docs/devvocab/devvocabOverview.md

 Let's start with a review of the Perplexity framework.

 ### Predications
-First, all of the terms used in particular application are written as Python functions that implement ["The Predication Contract"](../devhowto/devhowtoPredicationContract) and are decorated with the [`@Predication()` decorator](../devhowto/devhowtoMRSToPython) like this implementation of the DELPH-IN predication for "file" (`_file_n_of`):
+First, all the terms used in particular application are written as Python functions that implement ["The Predication Contract"](../devhowto/devhowtoPredicationContract) and are decorated with the [`@Predication()` decorator](../devhowto/devhowtoMRSToPython) like this implementation of the DELPH-IN predication for "file" (`_file_n_of`):

 ~~~
 vocabulary = Vocabulary()